weiquanju/v-el-table/app/v-el-table-source/README.md

                 inputEvents: {}
             },
         ]
-    } as unknown as FormProps
+    } as unknown as VElFormProps
 })

 </script>